Call for taxes to heal generational divide

 Private contributions

-The Foundation also suggests that wealthier people should contribute privately to a social insurance system to help pay for social care in older age.
+The foundation also suggests that wealthier people should contribute privately to a social insurance system to help pay for social care in older age.

 The system would mirror elements of compulsory health insurance policies in Germany.